kbuckleys/zenWORKS/sddm/README.md

-To install the Monochrome theme, copy the monochrome folder to the sddm theme directory:
+To install the theme, copy the kripton folder to the sddm theme directory:

 ``sudo cp -d /path/of/folder/ /usr/share/sddm/themes/``